-Written procedures shall govern the methods used for standards development and shall be available to any interested person.
+Written procedures shall govern the methods used for standards development and shall be available to any directly and materially interested party.

 1.10 Compliance with normative American National Standards policies and administrative procedures

 All ANSI-Accredited Standards Developers (ASDs) are required to comply with the normative policies and administrative procedures established by the ANSI Executive Standards Council or its designee.